hgtonight/vanilladocs/docs/features/sso/index.html.md

 ### Tightening the integration

-To get very tight SSO integration, you will also want to:
+To get very tight SSO integration, you will also want to follow these steps.
+Always carefully test your _basic_ SSO authentication **before** tightening your integration.

 1. Change your registration method to 'Connect' to block non-SSO users from registering.
 2. Set your sign-in, sign-out, and registration URLs under jsConnect's settings in your Dashboard.
 3. Check "Make this connection your default signin method."
 4. When linking or redirecting signed-in users to your forum, use the `/sso` endpoint on the forum.
 This triggers jsConnect's user lookup **on the connection with "default sign in method" selected** without the user needing to click.
 Optionally, you can provide a `Target` parameter with a relative path to specify where they should ultimately land on the forum.
 Example: `http://forum.yoursite.com/sso?Target=/categories`.
 This is the final critical step in a fully seamless experience.
+5. For seamless SSO on an embedded forum, see our [embedded SSO solution](http://blog.vanillaforums.com/jsconnect-technical-documentation-for-embedded-sso/).

+### Testing the integration

+Use the "Test URL" link under your jsConnect settings to see if your endpoint is returning a good response.

+Try using your browser's Incognite/Private window mode for testing.
+This allows you to have a separate "test" session while you stay logged in as the administrator in your main session to make changes quickly.

 ### Common questions

-**How do we start troubleshooting?**

-Always carefully test your basic SSO setup BEFORE changing your registration method to 'Connect' OR attempting an [embedded SSO solution](http://blog.vanillaforums.com/jsconnect-technical-documentation-for-embedded-sso/).

 **What do we do if SSO breaks and we're locked out?**